Redeconve manual¶

 res <- deconvoluting(sc, st, genemode = "def", hpmode = "def", dopar = T, ncores = 8)

-are separately reference and spatial transcriptomics.genemode
+• sc and st are separately reference and spatial transcriptomics.

-is set to 8.
-You can raise the number of cores to improve efficiency.- For this dataset is not very large,
+• dopar is set to TRUE (default value) and ncores is set to 8.
+You can raise the number of cores to improve efficiency.

-(default value). - We want to use all cells in deconvolution, so we do not need to specify
+• We want to use all cells in deconvolution, so we do not need to specify cellnames.
+Also, we do not need to adjust thre.

 2 Dealing with large scRNA datasets¶